RasaHQ/algorithm-whiteboard-resources/README.md

 This video discusses a small visualisation package we've open sourced.
 The documentation for it can be found [here](https://rasahq.github.io/whatlies/).

-The notebook that we made in this video can be found in the `diet` folder.
+The notebook that we made in this video can be found in the `whatlies` folder.

 <a href="https://www.youtube.com/watch?v=FwkwC7IJWO0&list=PL75e0qA87dlG-za8eLI6t0_Pbxafk-cxb&index=9">
     <img src="images/vid-8.jpg" width=170 align="right">